-The Painting Perceptions blog was started in early 2009 by Larry Groff to explore modernistic painting being done from life.
+The Painting Perceptions blog was started in early 2009 by Larry Groff to explore contemporary observational painting with some type of modernistic viewpoint.
 Over time the blog became a vehicle for artists to present and discuss their ideas and work through the interview format.
-As of June 2012 we have interviewed well over 120 different painters, ranging from major painters showing in leading galleries to emerging artists just getting started.
-The emphasis has been on painters who work from life in some manner but over time the blog has grown to become as much about perceptions on painting as it is about perceptual painting.
+As of September 2015 we have interviewed well over a hundred widely different painters, ranging from major painters showing in leading galleries to emerging artists just getting started.
+This site started with an emphasis on painters who had some connection to observed vision in their work but over time the blog grew to become more inclusive; as much perceptions on painting as it is about perceptual painting.
 We examine a wide range of stylistic approaches from extremely loose abstraction to precise realism and everything in between.

 Elana Hagler email:email@example.com